Philip Robertson (British Army officer): Early career and family

 Philip Rynd Robertson was born on 5 April 1866, the eldest surviving son of General J.H.C.
 Robertson.
 He was educated at Charterhouse School before entering the Royal Military College, Sandhurst.
 He passed out of Sandhurst in 1886, and was commissioned as a lieutenant in the Cameronians (Scottish Rifles) on 25 August.

-He remained with his regiment for thirteen years, with a promotion to Captain in 1896, until he was appointed as the adjutant to a volunteer battalion in India in February 1899.
-While in India, in 1897, he married Margaret Elizabeth Beresford, the daughter of John Stuart Beresford, chief engineer of the Punjab government.
-He returned to regimental duties in January 1904, having remained in India throughout the Boer War, and was promoted to Major in September.
-In October 1913, he was promoted to Lieutenant-Colonel and appointed to command the 1st Battalion of the Cameronians.
+He remained with his regiment for thirteen years, with a promotion to captain in October 1896, until he was appointed as the adjutant to a volunteer battalion in India in February 1899.
+While stationed in India, in 1897, he married Margaret Elizabeth Beresford, the daughter of John Stuart Beresford, chief engineer of the Punjab government.
+He returned to regimental duties in January 1904, having remained in India throughout the Second Boer War, and was promoted to major in September.
+In October 1913, he was promoted to lieutenant colonel and appointed to command the 1st Battalion of the Cameronians.

 First World War

-On the outbreak of the First World War in August 1914, the 1st Cameronians were one of four independent battalions earmarked for service with the British Expeditionary Force as line of communications troops.
+On the outbreak of the First World War in August 1914, the 1st Cameronians were one of four independent battalions earmarked for service with the British Expeditionary Force (BEF) as line of communications troops.
 They landed in France on 11 August, and on 22 August all four were grouped into the 19th Infantry Brigade for frontline service.
 Under Robertson's command, the battalion first saw action on 23 August at the Battle of Mons, where the 19th Brigade held the far left of the British line, It served in reserve during the Battle of Le Cateau, covering the retreat of the 5th Division at the end of the day's fighting.

-The battalion returned to the front in October, where it repulsed several heavy attacks, and remained in line during the winter of 1914–15, under the command of 6th Division.
-When the 6th Division was relieved by the 27th Division in late May 1915, the 19th Brigade remained in place and was transferred to the new division; shortly afterwards, on 15 June, Robertson was promoted to command the brigade, with the temporary rank of Brigadier-General.
+The battalion returned to the front in October, where it repulsed several heavy attacks, and remained in line during the winter of 1914–15, under the command of the 6th Division.
+In February 1915 Robertson was made a Companion of the Order of St Michael and St George.
+When the 6th Division was relieved by the 27th Division in late May 1915, the 19th Brigade remained in place and was transferred to the new division; shortly afterwards, on 15 June, Robertson was promoted to command the brigade, and along with it came the temporary rank of brigadier-general.
 He succeeded the Hon.
-Frederick Gordon, who had been promoted to command the 22nd Division.
+Frederick Gordon, the brigade's former commander, who in turn had been promoted to command the 22nd Division.
 In August, the brigade was again transferred, to the 2nd Division, and under this new command it took part in the Battle of Loos in September.